jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   during module insertion.
   This is the one place where a goto is acceptable.

+1. If your manager had no authority to fire you would you still do what he asks?
+  - A boss or a leader?

 1. You are writing a program to interface the PCIe bus and you have two design alternatives.
 The first transfers the data to a shared buffer in memory.
 The second uses a file and data is read in from a file handle.
 The fastest solution is the preferred one.
 Which do you choose?

-  "Premature optimization is the root of all evil." - Donald Knuth
+  - "Premature optimization is the root of all evil." - Donald Knuth

-  Without profiling the program it is unknown whether either of these choices would make any difference.
+  - Without profiling the program it is unknown whether either of these choices would make any difference.
 The bottle neck might be somewhere else entirely in which case this optimization would be a waste to time.

-  Programs should be written to maximize maintainability first.
+  - Programs should be written to maximize maintainability first.
   Then, only after profiling the code, should optimization be performed.
+  - This situation is from a project I worked on involving a PCIe driver.
+  The shared buffer solution was assumed to be fastest and so the alternative was not considered.
+But it was also bug ridden, unreliable and hard to maintain.
+I showed that the solution using file handles very fast, reliable and easy to use.
+  Unfortunately, due to the stubbornness of one of the managers, the project continued with the inferior solution.

 1. If you started working on program and they used tabs but you use spaces, what would you do?

-  You should follow whichever convention your work specifies or whatever the majority of this code is already using.
+  - You should follow whichever convention your work specifies or whatever the majority of this code is already using.

 1. In Engineering there are going to be disagreements about how things